sudipta-pran/100daysReactChallenge/README.md

 4/3/19

 Attempted Next.js app.
 Its a server side React framework.
 Made an app that shows bitcoin prices using a free API.
 Followed a tutorial by Brad Traversy.

+# day 014:
+5/3/19

+Practiced more redux in react w with jsonplaceholder API.
+I re-did the day12 app.